kokizzu/benakun/README.md

   - [ ] can manage external company (customer, supplier, etc)
   - [ ] can manage service/product/stock
   - [ ] can backup/restore database
+- ReportViewer
+  - [ ] can see all reports
 - EntryUser
   - [ ] can input transaction/entry and proof
   - [ ] can request for update/delete entry and proof